Seeker of Legends Preview

 “Hunter?” it signed.

-Xerxes turned to the house, striding up to the door and ducking down to step inside, his head still scraping against the ceiling.
+Xerxes turned to the house, striding up to the door and ducking down to step inside, the top of his head still scraping against the ceiling.
 He saw no one there…just a bed, some weapons on the walls.
 He grimaced, stepping back outside to face his men.

 “Not here,” he signed back, feeling profoundly irritated.
 He suddenly wished he’d ignored his mother and come for Hunter sooner, before his wounds had fully healed.
-Before the glowing fluid in his mane had refilled completely.
 She’d forbidden it, and now Hunter was missing.
+He clenched his fists.

 If his brother was dead, it was her fault.

-He grit his teeth, pushing the thought out of his mind.
-He took deep, slow breaths, forcing himself to calm down.
-His anger left him, and he missed it, wanting nothing more than to feel it again.
-To have it fill him, and make him lash out and destroy anything in his way.
+Xerxes grit his teeth, pushing the thought out of his mind.
+He felt his anger draining away, and he missed it, wanting nothing more than to feel it again.
+To have the bloodlust take over, and make him lash out and destroy anything in his way.

 “A survivor,” one Ironclad signed, pointing at one of the soldiers lying on the ground.
 The man was badly injured, his face bloodied and one arm bent at an impossible angle.
 Xerxes grunted, striding up to the man and signaling for an Ironclad to pick him up.
 They did so, hauling the man to his feet.